muhammadkhuzaima25/WeekPlanr/README.md

 ## 🔒 Rate Limiting

-All endpoints are rate-limited to prevent spam and abuse:
+All endpoints are protected against spam and abuse:

 | Scope | Limit | Window |
 |---|---|---|